How do I declare a dance minor?

 How many dance faculty members are there?

-The Dance Program is comprised of one full-time faculty member, an Artist-In-Residence, and multiple adjunct faculty members who bring their expertise from the professional world to AU’s classrooms.
+The Dance Program is comprised of two full-time faculty members, an Artist-In-Residence, and multiple adjunct faculty members who bring their expertise from the professional world to AU’s classrooms.

 What is AU’s connection to the professional dance community, locally, nationally and internationally?

 In addition to a professionally active faculty, the Dance Program has a long history of hosting nationally and internationally recognized guest artists who teach master classes, stage choreography, present lecture-demonstrations, adjudicate student choreography, and serve as creative advisors and professional mentors to students.
-Past guest artists include Sean Curran, Peter DiMuro, Doug Elkins, Risa Jaroslow, Amir Kolben, Francisca Morand, Risa Steinberg, Sara Skaggs, and Ed Tyler.
-Also, many AU alumni are active members of the dance field and maintain a close ties with the university.
+Past guest artists include John Bessant III, Sean Curran, Peter DiMuro, Kimberly Karpanty, Amir Kolben, Joan Meggitt, Francisca Morand, Leanne Schmidt, Sara Skaggs, and Christian von Howard.
+Also, many AU alumni are active members of the dance field and maintain close ties with the university.

 Washington has a vibrant dance community with numerous venues for performance and classes, as well as being home to many seasoned and burgeoning dance companies.
 Local performances, auditions, and information are posted on the call board in the Katzen dance studio.
-In addition, with AU’s close proximity to many leading arts organizations, students have the opportunity to create internships and independent studies in dance education and management.
+In addition, with AU’s close proximity to many leading arts organizations, students have the opportunity to create internships and independent studies in dance education, management and performance.

 May I observe a dance class?